U.S. senators from both parties try to ease banking for marijuana businesses

 WASHINGTON (Reuters) - Republican and Democratic senators on Wednesday renewed their drive to make banking easier for marijuana-based businesses in those U.S. states where the drug is legal, undeterred by signals from the Trump administration about maintaining tough marijuana restrictions nationally.

-The eight senators, who spanned the political spectrum from libertarian-leaning Republican Rand Paul to liberal Democrat Jeff Merkley, introduced the bill to block federal banking regulators from somehow pushing a financial institution to stop serving a state-sanctioned marijuana business or the businesses' landlords or lawyers.
-Republican Senator Cory Gardner and Democratic Senator Michael Bennet also sponsored it - both represent Colorado, which has led the charge to legalize marijuana.
+The eight senators, who spanned the political spectrum from libertarian-leaning Republican Rand Paul to liberal Democrat Cory Booker, introduced the bill to block federal banking regulators from somehow pushing a financial institution to stop serving a state-sanctioned marijuana business or the businesses' landlords or lawyers.

 The government would also not be allowed to give banks incentives to cut off the businesses.